 We need to know that you are able to balance a variety of demands on your time, as this is a key skill required of people in high-pressure occupations like medicine.
 It may be that the employment, volunteering or other roles you have told us about elsewhere in the personal statement demonstrate this ability if they are clearly things that have taken up a lot of your time.
-In particular, if you have to work to earn money to contribute to your household income or to support you when you go to university, this might account for a large proportion of your time.
+In particular, if you have to work to earn money to contribute to your family income or to support you when you go to university, this might account for a large proportion of your time.
 Otherwise, you might have significant leisure pursuits - such as competitive sport, music or other creative activities, campaigning, etc. - that you would like to tell us about as evidence of your ability to balance outside interests and activities with your studies while maintaining the quality of both.
+To gain high marks for this criterion it must be clear how great a time commitment the additional activity involves.